 He had no titles, he was simply a son of his country, he was very Russian.

-In 1960 Vysotsky graduated from Nemirovich-Danchenko Studio School of the Moscow Art Theatre and became a professional actor, first at the Moscow Pushkin Dramatic Theatre and then at the Theatre of Miniatures.
-From 1964 he was a member of the Moscow Theatre of Drama and Comedy on the Taganka.
+In 1960 Vysotsky graduated from the Nemirovich-Danchenko Studio School of the Moscow Art Theatre and became a professional actor.
+First he played at the Moscow Pushkin Dramatic Theatre and then at the Theatre of Miniatures.
+And in 1964 he became a member of the Moscow Theatre of Drama and Comedy on Taganka.

 Vysotsky’s women – Izolda, Lyudmila, Marina, Oksana …

 Vysotsky’s first wife was Izolda (or Iza).
 They met in 1956, being both students.
 At first they became friends and then one day in autumn 1957, they took things and moved to Vysotsky’s mother’s flat in Moscow.
 Vladimir was 19 years old and Isolda was a year older.
-After her graduation Iza went to Kiev and Volodya stayed in Moscow, so they spent months in different cities.
-They finally married on April 25, 1960.
+After her graduation Iza went to Kiev and Volodya stayed in Moscow.
+So they spent months in different cities.
+Finally they got married on April 25, 1960.

-In 1961 Iza went to work to Rostov-on-Don, Vladimir wanted to follow her, but he was invited to star in the movie “713” Requests Permission to Land”.
+In 1961 Iza went to work in Rostov-on-Don.
+Vladimir wanted to follow her, but he was invited to play in the movie 713 Requests Permission to Land.
 They were together for seven years.
-Vladimir and Isolde divorced but not forget each other.
+Vladimir and Isolda divorced but not forget each other.

-At the end of 1961 – while shooting the film “713” Requests Permission to Land – Vladimir met the future mother of his sons Lyudmila Abramova.
-They married in 1965 and had two sons, Arkady (born 1962) and Nikita (born 1964).
+At the end of 1961 – while shooting the film 713 Requests Permission to Land – Vladimir met the future mother of his sons Lyudmila Abramova.
+They got married in 1965 and had two sons, Arkady (born in 1962) and Nikita (born in 1964).

 While still married to Ludmila Abramova, Vysotsky’s got romantically linked with Tatyana Ivanenko, a Taganka actress.